7mh/Q-Acrobat/README.md

 (default value of eta = 0.99 Hence the first 400 games are lost)

-Example to play 1000 games when Q-table is populated with previously trained values from file db30000.txt:
+This example plays 1000 games, when Q-table is populated with previously trained values from file db30000.txt:

 Run this:
     python3 ./src/acrobot.py fast ./data/db30000.txt